JieyuWu/ToyotaMod/SSH.md

   IdentityFile ~/.ssh/my_github_key
 ```

 Better yet, if you just want to connect directly to your vehicle without memorizing your DongleID you can do as follows (replacing <DongleID> with, you know the ID.
-You can change the host name <comma-rav4> to anything) then you can use `ssh comma-rav4`:
+You can change the hostname <comma-rav4> to anything) then you can use `ssh comma-rav4`:

 ```
 Host comma-rav4